I have owned my pair of Apple AirPods Pro with ambient noise cancellation for a few years now.

 Alternatives to the Apple AirPods Pro

-Side note – AirPods Pro work great with Android!
+Side note – AirPods Pro work pretty well (not perfectly) with Android

 They’re almost fully compatible.
 When I unpackaged them, I paired them immediately with my Android, and was able to use noise cancellation and the sound features immediately.
-I could also use the step to switch between noise-cancellation and pass-through modes.
+I could also switch between noise-cancellation and pass-through modes.